NanaYCZ/MolSim/submission/week5/README.md

 ### Task 2 Parallelization
 - As for previous tasks, we already make calculations as linear as possible, which allows x, v and f to be calculated simultaneously in each grid and calculate the boundary conditions at the same time, it's hard to implement other improvements based on the original structure other than strategy 1, and after testing, other loops set parallel will cause false behaviors.
 - I implemented another (more basic) structure of the whole calculator and apply the parallelization there (https://github.com/NanaYCZ/MolSim/blob/master/src/particleModel/CellCalculator.cpp) However, the input and output is not well merged into that structure so I failed to profile its improvement.
-- I did the profiling still using strategy 1, and add a method 2 which should be sequencial in the simulation function for comparison.
-With
+- The main parallelization is done still using strategy 1, but a method 2 which should be sequential in the simulation function for comparison.
 ```
 #pragma omp parallel if (calculator.parallelization == concurrency_strategy::second_method)
 {